Axellience/customgen-documentation/reverse.md

 # GenMyModel Reverse Engineering Documentation

-This document gather information about the reverse engineering service, the way to control the model production and the Frequently Asked Questions about it.
+This document gathers information about the reverse engineering service, the way to control the model production and the Frequently Asked Questions about it.

 ## Create a model from your source code

 GenMyModel reverse engineering service works in a static mode.
 The reverse engine gets your sources from github or bitbucket, parses them and produces an UML model reflecting your code.
-It never compiles your source code and load it in a JVM.
+It never compiles your source code and loads it in a JVM.

 To perform a reverse analysis on one of your git repository, go to "New Project from Java" (from the "Project" page, just near the "New project button").
 A new page will open with, basically, the same information about the "New project" page with new information about your repository.
 Simply put your git repository